Pushkar-Bhuse/JWTAuth/README.md

 ## Installation Details:
-For Django, install the following packages need to be installed: django djangorestframework djangorestframework-jwt django-cors-headers
+For Django, install the following packages need to be installed:
+*django
+*djangorestframework
+*djangorestframework-jwt
+*django-cors-headers

 For Bootstrap:
-npm install --save bootstrap
+*npm install --save bootstrap

+Instead of doing the above metioned steps, the user can reactivate the python virtual environment to inclue the printaled dependencies.

 ## Instructions to run:
 1.Start the Django server using python manage.py runserver